abhimita/ford-go-bike/README.md

 * Daily pass for unlimited 30 minute ride
 * Monthly membership which includes first 45 minutes free for every ride

 This data set generated enough curiosity in me as I travel to San Francisco for my job and have seen people using rental bikes for traveling short distance.
-I wanted to get insight to such a business to understand
+I was eager to get insight to such a business to understand the business model as well get take a look at the fastet growing user segments.

+Few questions that popped up in my mind which I thought will guide me during exploratory analysis are:

 * Is shared mode of transportation like bike rental getting popolar in a city like San Francisco?
 * What is the rate of growth of such type of business?